Interesting Facts about Gujarat

 - Neighbouring States – Rajasthan in north, Madhya Pradesh in East, Maharashtra in South.

 - Gujarat borders with Pakistan’s Sindh province in northwest and Arabian Sea in west.
+Length of international border shared with Pakistan is 506 Km.

 - Union Territories of Dadra and Nagar Haveli, Daman and Diu lies in south of state and are totally surrounded with.